 Hi, I'm TJ Katopis, a freelance presentation designer and graphic designer based in New York City.

-I work closely with account and creative teams to produce experiences that deliver a powerful message with a clear call to action to buyers and other key stakeholders.
+I work closely with creative and business development teams to produce experiences that deliver a powerful message with a clear call to action to buyers and other key stakeholders.

 I was at PwC when it rebranded in 2010 — we went from PricewaterhouseCoopers to PwC — and my experience implementing aspects of the new brand identity, by Wolff Olins, inspired my decision to pursue a career as a full-time designer.
 I went on to get my design certificate at the Shillington School, where I became proficient in Adobe InDesign, Illustrator, and Photoshop.
 Shillington is an intensive full-time graphic design program taught in a studio-like environment with a heavy focus on brand identity and strategy, design principles, layout, typesetting, typography, color, concept development, storytelling, and industry best practices.